HighSchoolHacking/GLS/docs/Design/Classes/Member Variables.md

 * Ruby does not support default member values, so GLS does not.
 * Python does not support declaring member variables without a default value.
 Because of Ruby's restrictions, there is no situation for which Python will declare a member variable via GLS.
 * Ruby uses a different set of privacy modifiers and concepts than most other languages.
 Emulating them is currently out of scope.
 * `"public"`, `"protected"`, and `"private"` are already keywords in some languages.
-They should not be used as instanceName regardless of the privacy option.
+They can not be used as instanceName regardless of the privacy option.